The History of Marijuana: A Long & Turbulent Tale

 You can’t keep a good pot down forever.

-- 1996: California makes medicinal marijuana history.
+- 1996: California makes history.
 It becomes the first state to legalize medical marijuana with Proposition 215.
 Marijuana is approved for cancer, AIDS, and other dangerous diseases.
 Arizona tries to do the same but fails.

 - 1998: Several states pass medical cannabis laws, including Washington, DC.